ccope/kafka-cluster/README.md

 Currently this cookbook relies on DHCP addressing for the machines, so you'll first have to `vagrant up`, then get the list of IP's, and then insert them at the top of the default recipe before running `vagrant provision`.

-I'm also using LXC, so you'll have to change the box if you want to user another provider.